 FHA Versus Conventional Guidelines on Gift of Equity on Home Purchase

-HUD gift of Equity on home purchase guidelines states that if you have not lived in the property you are buying under a gift of equity for the past 12 months, the seller needs to gift you 15% equity.
-If you have lived in the property for the past six months and are currently living in the property, the seller can gift you a 3.5% down payment.
-With conventional loans, any amount can be gifted whether you live in the property prior to buying it by a relative.
+The guidelines for HUD’s Gift of Equity on home purchases specify that if the buyer has not resided in the property being purchased through a gift of equity in the last 12 months, the seller is required to gift 15% equity.
+However, if the buyer has lived in the property for the past six months and is currently residing there, the seller can provide a gift of 3.5% for the down payment.
+In the case of conventional loans, there is no restriction on the amount that can be gifted, and it can be done by a relative regardless of whether the buyer has lived in the property before purchasing it.

 Gift of Equity on Home Purchase Tax Consequences